Ramsai1234/Experiment-3-Implementation-of-MLP-for-non-linear-separable-problem/README.md

  ![Screenshot (172)](https://user-images.githubusercontent.com/94269989/196170715-126a4b6a-3eb1-4b62-8ef3-00bc9024324a.png)

+ ## RESULT :
- ## RESULT :Thus to implement a perceptron for classification using Python is sucessfully done
+ Thus to implement a perceptron for classification using Python is sucessfully done